Fishing a Lake Erie Weapon

 How you put your nightcrawler on your hook is very important.
 Don’t bulk your hook up with a wad of nightcrawler.

 Use 1/2 nightcrawler and thread the hook up the middle of the crawler, leaving a nice straight piece of bait hanging, making a 2-inch tail that adds action to your lure, which in turn catches more fish.
 Don’t fool yourself and put a huge nightcrawler of bait on your hook.
 You are not fishing for catfish!
-Huge piles of bait stop the natural look and action of your spinner blade, how it sinks and spins, and decreases your chances of attracting walleye.
+Huge piles of bait stop the natural look and action of your spinner blade, how it sinks and spins, and decreases your chances of attracting a hungry walleye.

 The Lake Erie Swing Technique